cozytony/defi-risk-book/src/self-custody-layer.md

 If you lose access, nobody can help you recover your wallet.
 There's no phone number to call or account reset flow.

-If an attacker gains access, nobody can take it away from them.
-This means they can irreversibly transfer all of your assets to an address that only they control.
+If an attacker gains access, nobody can take it away from them--they'll be able to irreversibly transfer all of your assets to their own address.

 ## What are the potential vulnerabilities